-(1) If you wish to use our platform, you must register by providing your first name, surname, company name, e-mail address, VAT identification number and a password of your choice.
-There is no requirement to use a clear name.
+(1) If you wish to use our platform, you can register voluntarily by providing your first name, last name, company name, e-mail address, VAT identification number and a password of your choice.
+There is no obligation to use a clear name.
 We use the so-called double opt-in procedure for registration, i.e. your registration is only completed once you have confirmed your registration by clicking on the link contained in a confirmation e-mail sent to you for this purpose.
-The provision of the aforementioned data is mandatory; you can provide all other information voluntarily by using our portal
+If your confirmation is not received within 48 hours, your registration will be automatically deleted from our database.
+The provision of the aforementioned data is mandatory in the case of registration; you can provide all other information voluntarily by using our portal.

-(2) If you use our platform, we store your data required for the fulfillment of the contract until you finally delete your access.
+(2) If you use our platform, we store your data required for the fulfilment of the contract until you finally delete your access.
 Furthermore, we store the voluntary data you provide for the duration of your use of the platform, unless you delete it beforehand.
-You can manage and change all data in the protected login area.
+You can manage and change all data in the protected login area, provided you have registered.
 The legal basis is Art.
 6 para.
 1 p.
 1 lit. b) GDPR.

-(3) By registering on the website of the person responsible, the IP address assigned by the Internet service provider (ISP) of the data subject, the date and the time of registration are also stored.
-The storage of this data takes place against the background that only in this way can the misuse of our services be prevented and, if necessary, this data makes it possible to clarify criminal offenses that have been committed.
-In this respect, the storage of this data is necessary for the protection of the data person responsible.
+(3) By registering on the website of the controller, the IP address assigned by the Internet service provider (ISP) of the data subject, the date and the time of registration are also stored.
+The storage of this data takes place against the background that only in this way can the misuse of our services be prevented and, if necessary, this data makes it possible to clarify criminal offences that have been committed.
+In this respect, the storage of this data is necessary for the protection of the data controller.
 As a matter of principle, this data is not passed on to third parties unless there is a legal obligation to pass it on or the passing on serves the purpose of criminal prosecution.(

-(5) In order to prevent unauthorized access to your personal data by third parties, the connection is, of course, encrypted.
+(5) In order to prevent unauthorised access to your personal data by third parties, the connection is of course encrypted.